jhewitt11/Topic-Modeling-BERTopic-and-LDA/README.md

 In this study we observe how two topic models, Latent Dirichlet Allocation (LDA) and BERTopic, perform modeling the BBC news dataset.

 #### why?
-In order to make informed decisions on when to use models and how to tune them, we need quick/inexpensive methods to gauge their performance.
-Human judgement is considered the gold standard for judging relatedness in text/language but this approach doesn't scale well...humans can only read and comprehend small amounts of text at a time.
+To make informed decisions on when to use models and how to tune them, we need quick/inexpensive methods to gauge their performance.
+Human judgement is the gold standard for judging relatedness in text/language but this approach doesn't scale well.
+Humans can only read and comprehend small amounts of text at a time.

 #### how?
-The first method we use to evaluate our models is to look at how documents from a labelled dataset are distributed across the model's created topics.
+The first method we use to test our models is to look at how documents from a labelled dataset are distributed across the model's created topics.
 In the BBC dataset each document has one of 5 category labels..

 - Sports
 - Politics